poseidon-framework/aadr2poseidon/AADR50_to_Poseidon2.4.0/README.md

 Once the new packge is made ,
-6) Replace the dummy.janno file with the file created in step 3 7)Make Bibiolethic data in ".bib" file.
+6) Replace the dummy.janno file with the file created in step 3
+7) Make Bibiolethic data in ".bib" file.
-8) Run trident validate to check wether everything is in correct format 9)Run Trident update
+8) Run trident validate to check wether everything is in correct format
+9) Run Trident update
 10) Commit nd Push your new changes